jroimartin/expi/README.md

 cargo run --release
 ```

+### DTB

+The DTB file `/tools/bcm2710-rpi-3-b.dtb` used by `/tools/qemu-run` with QEMU
+has been downloaded from the [Raspberry Pi firmware repository].

 ## Enable Raspberry Pi's first PL011 (UART0)

 Raspberry Pi's first PL011 (UART0) can be enabled adding the follow lines to